Medically reviewed by Michele Emery, DNP

 It’s worth noting that inflammation isn’t necessarily a bad thing.
 Most of the time, it’s a vital part of your immune system.
 However, as you age, inflammation plays an increasingly big role in numerous diseases, many of which appear to be stunted by caffeine.

 The key takeaway?
-While caffeine isn’t a flawless prevention tool for all age-related diseases and research into caffeine’s role in prevention is far from conclusive, it does appear to work well for reducing inflammation.
+While caffeine isn’t a flawless prevention tool for all age-related diseases and research into caffeine’s role in prevention is far from conclusive, it appear to work well for reducing inflammation.

 Other studies into caffeine’s effects on aging tend to produce similar findings.
 A 2012 study of caffeine’s role in lifespan found that caffeine can reduce insulin signaling and cause people to eat less; two important factors for a longer, healthier life.